Business Start-Up Guide

 Depending on your profession, you may need to apply for the privilege of engaging in a certain profession, or occupation with the state of Vermont.
 To see comprehensive lists of professions licensed by the state of Vermont, please click on the options below:

-Script Corporations (a.k.a.
-“Sub-chapter S Corporation” or “S Corp.”) and Sole Proprietorships are not business structures, but are rather tax statuses:
+Please Note: Script corporations (a.k.a.
+“Sub-chapter S Corporation” or “S Corp.”) and sole proprietorships are not business structures, but are rather tax statuses:

 Choosing and registering your business name is a key step to legally operating your business and potentially obtaining financial aid from the government.
 Your business name will be registered with the Office of the Secretary of State based on your chosen business structure:

 Please click on the options below for further details on obtaining the following:

 An Employer Identification Number (EIN), also known as a Federal Tax Identification Number, and is used to identify a business entity.
 Generally, businesses need an EIN.

 For details, please contact the IRS via the link above or by phone at 800-829-4933 (Profit Businesses) or 877-829-5500 (Nonprofit Businesses).

 For details please contact the Vermont Department of Taxes via the link above, or by phone at 802-828-2551 (Business Taxes).